-Factors that may increase your child's risk of developing syndromic scoliosis include having conditions that affect muscles and nerves, such as muscular dystrophy or cerebral palsy.
+Factors that may increase your child's risk of developing syndromic scoliosis include having conditions that affect muscles and nerves, such as

 Idiopathic scoliosis is more common during the rapid growth phase of adolescence.
 Family history of scoliosis may also increase your child's chance of developing scoliosis.

 Girls are more likely to have more severe curves.
 Scoliosis severity may also be influenced by:

 - Delayed puberty in boys and girls

 In most cases, scoliosis doesn't have symptoms that can be felt.
 It is generally detected during a screening test, but may be noticed by the child or another person.

 .
 If scoliosis is detected in school, you will be advised to follow-up with your doctor.

 - Uneven waist